tencurse/neocities/src/logs/books/The Monster Baru Cormorant.md

 I liked this way more than the first book.
 I liked reading about Baru grappling with {% spoiler %}her grief{% endspoiler %} and justifying the terrible things she does in the name of {% spoiler %}her dead lover{% endspoiler %}.
 Because what is {% spoiler %}Hu's sacrifice{% endspoiler %} worth if Baru fails?
 So, Baru has to do it.
 She has to.
 (No, she doesn't.)

-I love the way Baru lives in her own head for most of the time that she forgets--and learns--that connection to other people are and important.
+I love the way Baru lives in her own head for most of the time that she forgets--and learns--that connections to other people are important.
 That these connections are real and tangible; it can give and kill life, it can start and end wars.

 AND I LOVE TAU-INDI!
 AND TAIN SHIR!
 I loved reading their perspectives of the story, most especially the ending.
 Holy fuck.
 I think I would like to read an entire book with just Tain Shir as the protagonist.